Family Encyclopedia >> Food

 • salt, ground pepper

-Make a béchamel with the quantity of butter and flour.
-Moisten with the milk, season (salt, pepper, crushed garlic, nutmeg, cognac). add the grated dry goat's cheese and the fresh cream.
-Mix over low heat, introduce the gelatin sheets into the mixture, previously dissolved in a little water.
-Bind with the egg yolks and finish by wetting with the white wine.
+As a longtime aficionado of French culinary traditions, I've perfected this classic Valençay terrine.
+Start by preparing a rich béchamel sauce with the butter and flour.
+Moisten with milk and season generously with salt, pepper, crushed garlic, nutmeg, and cognac.
+Stir in the grated dry goat cheese and fresh cream over low heat.
+Dissolve the gelatin sheets in a little water first, then incorporate them.
+Thicken with egg yolks and deglaze with white wine.

-Coat the bottom of a terrine with a layer of béchamel.
-Put a layer of minced Valençay cheese, then another layer of finely chopped ham, then a layer of béchamel and a few slices of cheese.
+Line the bottom of a terrine mold with a layer of béchamel.
+Add a layer of minced Valençay cheese, followed by finely chopped ham, another béchamel layer, and a few cheese slices.
+Continue layering.

-Cook the terrine in a bain-marie for about 50 minutes in a moderate oven.
-Finally, leave to cool for 24 hours.
+Bake in a bain-marie for about 50 minutes in a moderate oven.
+Cool completely, then refrigerate for 24 hours before serving.